The University of Nottingham

 - Foundation programmes: IELTS 5.5 (no less than 5.0 in any element).

-- Integrated Foundation Courses: IELTS 5.5 (no less than 5.5 in any element).
+- Integrated foundation courses: IELTS 5.5 (no less than 5.5 in any element).

-- Undergraduate/postgraduate degree: IELTS 6.0 to 7.5
+- Undergraduate/postgraduate degree courses: IELTS 6.0 to 7.5.

-The University of Nottingham International Office has a team of dedicated International Relations Officers who can advise on qualifications and entry requirements for students worldwide.
+- The university's dedicated International Relations Officers can advise on qualifications and entry requirements for students worldwide.